Livermore-Pleasanton Fire Department

 The Livermore-Pleasanton Fire Department (LPFD) provides fire suppression and emergency medical services to the neighboring cities of Livermore and Pleasanton, California.
-The organization uses a joint powers authority (JPA) model with essential support services provided by both cities.
-This partnership promotes more efficient administration and effective delivery of services.
+The organization uses a joint powers authority (JPA) model.

 Centennial Light

-LPFD Station 6 maintains the Centennial Light, the world's longest-lasting light bulb, located at 4550 East Avenue in Livermore.
+Firehouse Six houses the Centennial Light, the world's longest-lasting light bulb, located at 4550 East Avenue in Livermore.
 The department says that the bulb is at least 117 years old and has been turned off only a handful of times.
 Due to its longevity, the bulb has been noted by The Guinness Book of World Records, Ripley's Believe It or Not!, and General Electric.
+It has also featured in an episode of Mythbusters.

 USAR Task Force 4

 The LPFD has multiple members in the California USAR Task Force 4 (CA-TF4) one of the eight FEMA Urban Search and Rescue Task Forces in the state.
 The task force is based in Oakland and is sponsored by the Oakland Fire Department.